Keystroke Dynamics: Concepts, Techniques, and Applications: Keystroke Datasets

 \subsection{Aalto Datasets (2018; 2019)}

 The Aalto University desktop \cite{dhakal2018observations} and mobile \cite{palin2019people} datasets are large-scale datasets collected using an online typing test on desktop computers and mobile devices.
 The desktop dataset has 136 million keystrokes gathered over three months from 168,000 subjects.
-Participants were instructed to transcribe fifteen (15) sentences in english by typing them as fast and accurate as possiable.
-The 15 sentences were randomly taken fom a set of 1,525 samples consisting of at least 3 words and a maximum of 70 characters.
-Subjects were allowed to make typing errors, correct them or add new characters when typing, and as a result, they could type more than 70 characters.
-The dataset is categorized as a controlled free-text dataset because it involves transcribing - subjects did not type contents of their own but were shown what to type.
-There were 15 sessions during each participants transcribed only one sentence.
+Participants were instructed to transcribe fifteen sentences in English by typing them as fast and accurately as possible.
+The 15 sentences were randomly taken from a set of 1,525 samples consisting of at least 3 words and a maximum of 70 characters.
+Subjects were allowed to make typing errors, correct them, or add new characters when typing, and as a result, they could type more than 70 characters.
+The dataset is categorized as a controlled free-text dataset because it involves transcribing, subjects did not type contents of their own but were shown what to type.
+There were 15 sessions and participants transcribed only one sentence during each session.
 The front end of the online test was deployed as an HTML web page leveraging CSS for website styling.
 JavaScript was used for dynamic events on the website such as keypresses and the data were stored in a MySQL database.
-A key-logger was used in capturing keystroke data including imtestamps of key up and down events as well as the key that was pressed.

-The Aalto mobile dataset \cite{palin2019people} was collected from 37,370 participants in a preforming transcription services on a website.
-It is an extension of the Aalto desktop dataset and followed the same procedure but on mobile devices.
+The Aalto mobile dataset \cite{palin2019people} was collected from 37,370 participants performing transcription services on a website.
+It is an extension of the Aalto desktop dataset and follows the same procedure but on mobile devices.
 Subjects were to memorize a given sentence, and then type it quickly and accurately.
-Being a web-based method with browser-side logger, as opposed to laboratory-based, there was less control over the quality of the data collected, and web applications on mobile devices have limited access privileges.
-As a result, many participants' data were found with undefined keycodes (229 or 0); many devices' down and up keystroke events are were equal, producing invalid keystroke duration of $<$10ms; and the keycodes of some pressed keys are missing.
+Being a web-based method with a browser-side logger, as opposed to laboratory-based, there was less control over the quality of the data collected, and web applications on mobile devices have limited access privileges.
+As a result, many participants' data were found with undefined keycodes; many devices' down and up keystroke events were equal, producing invalid keystroke duration of $<$10ms; and the keycodes of some pressed keys were missing.